 - Research Methods (non-capstone)

 - Thesis (non-capstone)

-A selection of modules from the following list needs to be taken as part of this course;
+A selection of modules from the following list need to be taken as part of this course

 - Commercial Relationships in the Defence Environment

 - Counterterrorism and Intelligence